 Open Coil Mattress

-Open coil mattresses are a offer value for money.
+Open coil mattresses are of great value for money.
 The springs are made from a singular, long piece of wire which is coiled into springs.
-The rest of the bed is then firmed up with a border wire frame that helps the mattress retain its shape.
+The rest of the bed is then firmed up with a border wireframe that helps the mattress retain its shape.

 Advantages of an Open Coil Mattress